jelford/jelford.github.io/content/blog/2021-04-04-working-with-signals-in-rust/index.md

 If we were going to stick with raw `libc` calls, then it would make sense for us to heed this warning and use `sigaction` instead.
-I skipped it this time because the setup for it is a little more verbose - but as we're about to see, we can leverage a library to take care of this stuff for us (and when we take a peek under the covers, we'll see that `sigaction` is exactly the call that ends up being used).
+I skipped it this time because the setup for it is a little more verbose - but as we're going to see, we can leverage a library to take care of this stuff for us (and when we take a peek under the covers, we'll see that `sigaction` is exactly the call that ends up being used).
 It doesn't make any difference to what we're talking about